vue-modal

 useModal

-Creates a typed modal controller for a specific component:
+Creates a typed controller for one modal component:

 JS